 2. The Consultation Form That Routes Nowhere Fast

 Most med spa websites have a consultation request form.
-Most of those forms route to an email inbox that someone checks at business hours.
+Most of those forms route to an email inbox someone checks during business hours.

 3. The Front Desk Doing Two Jobs Simultaneously

-When an inbound call comes in during that window, one of two things happens.
-The person at the desk answers while managing another client, which delivers a distracted, rushed response that rarely converts well.
-Or the call goes to voicemail, which converts at close to zero.
+When an inbound call comes in during that window, one of two things happens: the person at the desk answers while managing another client , delivering a distracted, rushed experience that rarely converts , or the call goes to voicemail, which converts at near zero.

-The problem is structural.
-One person cannot do two revenue-generating things at once.
-The call that comes in when the desk is occupied is not just delayed.
-It is usually lost.
+This is a structural problem.
+One person cannot do two revenue-generating things at the same time.
+The call that comes in when the desk is occupied isn't just delayed.
+It's usually lost.

 4. The Follow-Up Gap